biokg-llm25/biokg-llm/README.md

 ## Description

-As a demonstration of our general pipeline for the construction of biomedical KGs, we implemented and evaluated a case study focused on drug leaflets.
+As a demonstration of our general pipeline for the construction of KGs, we implemented and evaluated a case study focused on drug leaflets.
 The resulting KG, MEDAKA contains a total of 457,267 subject–predicate–object triples, covering 22,471 unique entities and 10 different relation types.
 The average node degree is 40.70.
 The following figures 2 and 3 show the distribution of various entity types and relation types in the dataset.

 <table width="100%">
   <tr>